Review:

 Key Features

-- Recognizes and values diverse forms of intelligence
+- Recognizes different forms of intelligence

 Pros